astronomer/docs/learn/managing-dependencies.md

 - Dependencies with the TaskFlow API.
 - Trigger rules.

-To view a video presentation of these concepts, see [Manage Dependencies Between Airflow Deployments, DAGs, and Tasks](https://www.astronomer.io/events/webinars/manage-dependencies-between-airflow-deployments-dags-tasks/).
+To view a video presentation of these concepts, see [Manage Dependencies Between Apache Airflow® Deployments, DAGs, and Tasks](https://www.astronomer.io/events/webinars/manage-dependencies-between-airflow-deployments-dags-tasks/).

 The focus of this guide is dependencies between tasks in the same DAG.
 If you need to implement dependencies between DAGs, see [Cross-DAG dependencies](cross-dag-dependencies.md).